-VOTING BY NON-REGISTERED SHAREHOLDERS
+ADVICE TO NON-REGISTERED SHAREHOLDERS

-Only registered shareholders of the Company, NOBOs or the persons they appoint as their proxies are permitted to vote at the Meeting.
-However, in many cases, Common Shares beneficially owned by a Non-Registered Holder are registered either: (i) in the name of an intermediary (an "Intermediary") with whom the Non-Registered Holder deals in respect of the Common Shares (Intermediaries include, among others, banks, trust companies, securities dealers or brokers and trustees or administrators of self-administered RRSPs, RRIFs, RESPs and similar plans); or (ii) in the name of a clearing agency (such as CDS Clearing and Depository Services Inc. ("CDS")) of which the Intermediary is a participant.
-Non-Registered Holders do not appear on the list of the shareholders of the Company maintained by the Transfer Agent.
-In accordance with the requirements of NI 54-101 the Company will have distributed copies of the Meeting Materials to the clearing agencies and Intermediaries for onward distribution to Non-Registered Holders, other than NOBOs, will receive either a voting instruction form or, less frequently, a form of proxy.
-The purpose of these forms is to permit Non-Registered Holders to direct the voting of the Common Shares they beneficially own.
-Non-Registered Holders should follow the procedures set out below, depending on which type of form they receive.
+The information set forth in this section is of significant importance to many shareholders of the Company, as a substantial number of shareholders of the Company do not hold Common Shares in their own name.
+Only Registered Shareholders or the persons they appoint as their proxies are permitted to attend and vote at the Meeting and only forms of proxy deposited by Registered Shareholders will be recognized and acted upon at the Meeting.
+Common Shares beneficially owned by a Non-Registered Holder are registered either: (i) in the name of an intermediary (an "Intermediary") with whom the Non-Registered Holder deals in respect of the Common Shares (Intermediaries include, among others, banks, trust companies, securities dealers or brokers and trustees or administrators of self-administered RRSPs, RRIFs, RESPs and similar plans); or (ii) in the name of a clearing agency (such as CDS Clearing and Depository Services Inc. ("CDS")) (a "Clearing Agency") of which the Intermediary is a participant.
+Accordingly, such Intermediaries and Clearing Agencies would be the Registered Shareholders and would appear as such on the list maintained by the Transfer Agent.
+Non-Registered Holders do not appear on the list of the Registered Shareholders maintained by the Transfer Agent.

+Distribution of Meeting Materials to Non-Registered Holders

+In accordance with the requirements of NI 54-101, the Company has distributed copies of the Meeting Materials to the Clearing Agencies and Intermediaries for onward distribution to Non-Registered Holders as well as directly to NOBOs (as defined below).